kothasumanth/PlaywrightNunit/README.md

 - Parallelism is set in `AssemblyInfo.cs` but can be overridden at runtime with the `NUnit.NumberOfTestWorkers` option.
 - Use tags (`@UI`, `@API`) in your feature files to organize and filter tests.
 - **Reporting Limitation:** LivingDoc HTML report generated with SpecFlow.Plus.LivingDocPlugin and NUnit will only show feature/scenario structure, not execution results (pass/fail), especially on .NET 9.
 For execution results in LivingDoc, use SpecFlow+ Runner and .NET 6/7/8.

+---

+## Credits
+This project was created by kothasumanth.